ory/sdk/clients/kratos/python/docs/PublicApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **initialize_self_service_settings_flow**
+# **initialize_self_service_recovery_via_api_flow**
-> initialize_self_service_settings_flow()
+> RecoveryFlow initialize_self_service_recovery_via_api_flow()

-Initialize browser-based settings flow
+Initialize Recovery Flow for API Clients

-This endpoint initializes a browser-based settings flow.
-Once initialized, the browser will be redirected to `selfservice.flows.settings.ui_url` with the request ID set as a query parameter.
-If no valid user session exists, a login flow will be initialized.  > This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).
-More information can be found at [ORY Kratos User Settings & Profile Management Documentation](../self-service/flows/user-settings).
+This endpoint initiates a recovery flow for API clients such as mobile devices, smart TVs, and so on.
+If a valid provided session cookie or session token is provided, a 400 Bad Request error.
+To fetch an existing recovery flow call `/self-service/recovery/flows?flow=<flow_id>`.  :::warning  You MUST NOT use this endpoint in client-side (Single Page Apps, ReactJS, AngularJS) nor server-side (Java Server Pages, NodeJS, PHP, Golang, ...) browser applications.
+Using this endpoint in these applications will make you vulnerable to a variety of CSRF attacks.
+This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).  :::  More information can be found at [ORY Kratos Account Recovery Documentation](../self-service/flows/account-recovery.mdx).

 ### Example